Linagee-Name-Registrar/lnr-ethers/README.md

 - UMD/browser: dist/umd/index.umd.js
 - Minified UMD: dist/umd-min/index.umd.min.js

+Check out rollup.config.js file for more details.

 You can also use webpack if you prefer:

 ```bash
  npx webpack
 ```
 Note that this will only generate a minimized index.js file in the /dist folder that can be used in the browser.
+Check out webpack.config.js file for more details.

 ## Getting Started
 ### Note: for domains to be used with the resolver, they must first be unwrapped